Long Island Divorce Process Lawyers

 In a marital dissolution case, the pleadings include the complaint, the answer, and the reply.
 These steps are governed by New York Civil Practice Law and Rules §§ 3001 - 3045.
 Once the party filing for divorce makes the verified complaint, the verified answer will have to be brought forth, either in the affirmative or as a counterclaim.
 Motions and trial will then take place to make the decisions that will affect the remainder of all parties' futures.
 The final judgment will then be processed.

-Put our years of experience to work for you by contacting our firm for assistance and detailed answers regarding the divorce process in Nassau County!
+Put our years of experience to work for you by contacting our firm by calling for assistance and detailed answers regarding the divorce process in Nassau County!